PraveenAnil/mediawiki-azure/README.md

 ## Prerequisites :

-  - You should have a Microsoft Azure account with atleast contributor level role on Resource Group level scope.
+  - You should have a Microsoft Azure account with atleast contributor role on Resource Group level scope.
   - You should have access to an SSH Client or access to CloudShell for Azure to connect to the MediaWiki deployed linux machines

 ## Deploy MediaWiki in Azure